Open Gromov-Witten theory on Calabi-Yau three-folds I: Linking number and Gromov-Witten invariants

-\begin{theorem} The rational number $\text{link}(W_{\mathcal{T}_0(A)})$ does not depend on the almost complex structure and various choice we made to define a Kuranishi structure. \end{theorem} \begin{proof} The theorem follows directly from Proposition (\ref{invariance}). \end{proof} We can now define the Open Gromov-Witten invariants that counts multi-disks in the relative homology class $A \in H_2(X,L)$ as
+\begin{theorem} Let $W_{\mathcal{T}}$ the system of chains (\ref{chain}).
+The rational number $\text{link}(W_{\mathcal{T}(A)})$ is defined and it does not depend on the almost complex structure and various choices we made to define a Kuranishi structure. \end{theorem} \begin{proof} By Lemma \ref{gluing-lemma}, $W_{\mathcal{T}}$ has the gluing property up to homotopy.
+Therefore we can apply Proposition \ref{linking} to define $\text{link}(W_{\mathcal{T}(A)})$.
+Theorem \ref{invariance} implies that this rational number does not depend on any choice we made. \end{proof} We can now define the Open Gromov-Witten invariants that count multi-disks in the relative homology class $A \in H_2(X,L)$ as

 It also easy to see how $F_{0,1}(A)$ depends on the singular chain $B$ that we have used to define (\ref{alternative}).
 Assume that $B' \in C_4(M)$ is another singular chain with $\partial B'= L$.
 Since $B - B'$ is a cycle we have